xattsec/RSA-Grabber/README.md

 Read the code, you will notice there is a space with a lot of recommendations, this will help you choose what option you'd like to add.
 Do a simple google search on how to upload the info.tar.gz to a selected website or scp/ftp/sftp etc...
+If you have access to root, the tool will grab the passwd and shadow files.

 # I'm not responsible for bad usage.